 It refers to the various restrictions which are used by the government to increase or decrease foreign trade. e.g. tax on imports.

-- All the basic industries required huge investment which was beyond the reach of private sector.
-So all these industries were developed under public sector.
+- All the basic industries required huge investment which was beyond the reach of the private sector.
+So all these industries were developed under the public sector.

-- Government wanted to control basic industries because it was felt that the government control of critical industries would provide necessary resources to under take development activities in different segment of the economy.
+- The government wanted to control basic industries because it was felt that the government control of critical industries would provide necessary resources to undertake development activities in different segments of the economy.

 - The main purpose behind the mixed economy strategy was to eliminate poverty, inequalities in the distribution of income and wealth, unemployment and to achieve economic growth and social justice.

 Removing barriers or restrictions set up by the government is known as liberalization.

 In 1991 it was decided to lift all the unwanted restrictions such as industrial licensing system, price control, import license, etc.

 - All the industries except three industries were exempted from any kind of industrial licensing.

 - Under the policy of liberalization, industries are free to expand and produce according to the need of the market.

 - Now the producers are free to import the machinery and raw material from abroad.

 - Now the industries are also free to import modern technology from other countries.

 Privatization was another component of liberalization.